Wtorek Izsak first learned how to use a conductor at the age of eight.

 When it was Izsak’s turn to take the test, the shape that formed was a half circle.
 When the conscriptionist inspected the vial, a smile cracked across his face.
 To ten-year-old Izsak, it was quite frightening.

 “Well, look at that!
-You’re a Conjurer!
+You’re a Conjuror!
 Just like me,” the conscriptionist boomed, giving Izsak a friendly shake before gesturing to the conducting gloves on his hands.
-“Most battles can’t be won without a Conjurer, you know that?
+“Most battles can’t be won without a Conjuror, you know that?
 We’re the backbone of the battalion!”

 It was that afternoon that the Sagittarian descended upon them.
 The Elementalist Conductor came riding in on a storm of wind.
 Harnessing the power of air, she tore up trees from their roots, fences from their nails, houses from their foundations.
 A tornado of terror.
 When she came across the conscription man, she merely twirled her finger at him and watched as he suffocated in the vacuum she’d created around his head.

-They were too large, too heavy, and too cold for a child to wield but he did it anyways.
+They were too large, too heavy, and too cold for an adolescent to wield but he did it anyways.
 His hand hummed with warmth, and a soft light emitted from the base of his palm.

 It was quite feeble, the thing he conjured.
 It was the only thing he could think of, after all.
 A wooden shepherd’s stick.

-The Sagittarian laughed long and loud before turning away, taking the storm with her departure.
+The Sagittarian laughed long and loud before turning away and heading back up to the sky, taking the storm with her departure.
 Why she left him, he still didn’t know.

 * * *